 Here is an example of some costs before and after insurance

 Thanks for taking the time to learn more about the costs associated with orthodontic treatment.
 Here at Periago Orthodontics, we stress that our practice is all about living in and participating as good community members here in Floyds Knobs, New Albany, and Corydon, and we believe that everyone should have the opportunity to receive the best care possible!
-That means if you have any questions or concerns about costs, give us a call or come on down!
+That means if you have any questions or concerns about costs, schedule a free consultation or call us today!
 Let’s start your smile journey together!
+Check out our blog for more!